-The Halden Hound look very similar to the American Foxhound.
+The Halden Hound looks very similar to the American Foxhound.
 This dog also has the blood of a Beagle running through its veins.
 This dog is primarily a scent dog that will help you to track animals.
-They weigh between 40 to 64 pounds in weight and consists of a combination of multiple colors which include white, black and brown.
+They weigh between 40 to 64 pounds in weight and consist of multiple colors, including white, black, and brown.

 This breed will make an excellent family pet and is also good with kids.
 This breed needs to be active and does not require a pack for hunting purposes.